A quadratic algorithm for road coloring: Finding a stable pair

-The function \textsc{FlipEdges}$(\A,r)$ returns either an equivalent automaton together with a stable pair of states, or an equivalent automaton or an equivalent automaton together with a $b$-edge.
+\item Case 3.
+If the value returned by \textsc{FindEdges}$(r)$ is an edge $(t_1,b_1,p_1)$ of type 3 and $t_1$ is an ancestor of all maximal nodes of $\T$ the procedure \textsc{FlipEdges}$(\A,r)$ returns this edge. \end{itemize}

-After running $\textsc{FlipEdges}(\A,r)$ on all maximal roots $r$, we get either an automaton with a stable pair, or an automaton where each cluster fulfills the following conditions \begin{enumerate} \item the root of each maximal tree $\T_i$ has a unique child; \item there is a $b$-edge $(x_i,b_i,y_i)$ such that $r_i$ is no more a maximal root after flipping this edge and the red edge going out of $x_i$. \end{enumerate} If the latter case, we flip the $b$-edge $(x_i,b_i,y_i)$ and the red one starting at $x_i$ for all maximal roots $r_i$ but one.
-We get an equivalent automaton which satisfies Condition~(*) as is shown in Figure~\ref{figure.cluster7}.
-The pseudocode for this final treatment is given in procedure $\textsc{FindStablePair}$.
+After running $\textsc{FlipEdges}(\A,r)$ on all maximal roots, we get either an automaton with a stable pair, or an automaton where each cluster fulfills the following conditions. \begin{itemize} \item the root $r$ of each maximal tree has a unique maximal child; \item for each maximal root $r$, there is an edge $(t_r,b_r,p_r)$ such that the potential flip of $(t_r,b_r,p_r)$ and the red edge starting at $t_r$ makes the root $r$ not maximal anymore. \end{itemize} If the latter case, we flip the blue edge $(t_r,b_r,p_r)$ and the red one starting at $t_r$ for all maximal roots $r$ but one.
+We get an equivalent automaton which satisfies Condition~$\C$ as is shown in Fig.~\ref{figure.cluster7}.
+The pseudocode for this final treatment is given in procedure \textsc{FindStablePair}.